 Morana (Mara, Marzanna, Mora, Mare) is one of the Major Rodnovery deities.
-The Slavic Goddess of winter and darkness is associated with seasonal rites based on the idea of death and the rebirth of nature.
+The Slavic Goddess of winter and darkness is associated with seasonal rites based on the death and rebirth of nature.

 Who Is Morana?

-In the Rodnovery Pantheon, there were not many relationships between deities that gave us new ones, like in the Greek Mythology where Zeus had many children that became Gods themselves.
+In the Rodnovery Pantheon, there were not many relationships between deities that gave us new ones, like in the Greek Pantheon where Zeus had many children that became Gods themselves.

-Rather, all of the deities in Rodnovery are the manifestation of the primordial God with freedom and spontaneous will to life and co-creation.
+The deities in Rodnovery are the manifestation of the primordial God with freedom and spontaneous will to life and co-creation.
+Although Morana is viewed as the daughter of Mokosh, she's sometimes portrayed as the daughter of Lada and Svarog.

 Morana’s Roman equivalent would be Morta and her Greek Hecate.
 For Celts, she would compare to Cailleach.